SUMMER SCHOOL | European Policy Communications in the Digital Era 2019

 Day 4 ∣ July 19, 09.00 – 17.00

-Module A: Digital Public Affairs: How to Adapt to an Ever-changing Online World ∣ Louise Day, FleishmanHillard [OPEN FOR REGISTRATION – ONLY 1 PLACE LEFT!]
+Module A: Digital Public Affairs: How to Adapt to an Ever-changing Online World ∣ Louise Day, FleishmanHillard [FULL – CLOSED FOR REGISTRATION]

 Louise Day is the Digital and Social Lead at FleishmanHillard in Brussels.
 FleishmanHillard is a global PR company that specializes in reputation management, public affairs, brand marketing, digital strategy, social engagement and content strategy, with more than 80 offices in 30 countries.
 Louise has previously worked in a communications capacity for a FTSE 100 company, the European Commission and an international organization.
 Louise leads pan-European digital public affairs campaigns and builds strategies for clients from a variety of sectors- from energy to pharmaceuticals